Peace Negotiating in Greece (Fredsmaklare I Grekland, Bonniers 1945)

 The view from my terrace was splendid, especially towards dusk and we enjoyed a glass of Retsina while he told me something of what had take place that same day and the day before in Etolcakarnani across the bay.
 He had arranged for an agreement with ELAS:EAM who had entered with their troops in the same rate as the Germans evacuated.
 All was well for a couple of hours but suddenly looting and acts of revenge started, mostly of a private nature but there had also been a few cases of summaric trials and executions by the partisans.
 On the whole not entirely reassuring but not as bad as one could fear.

-st and 10th of September the tension within the population of Patras grew steadily, day by day.
+In the following ten days between the 1st and 10th of September the tension within the population of Patras grew steadily, day by day.
 The nerves were at their end and everything seemed highly flammable.
 It was a time for rumour and speculation.
 The newspapers were for well-known reasons unable to say anything helpful and continued to publish the official notices and the German victories.
 BBC and Radio Cairo had not much to say about our situation in Greece.
 It seemed that the world had forgotten Patras.
 I wrote one of those days in my diary that “…it will be interesting one day to see what happened elsewhere and to judge the events in Patras in the light of the complete picture!”

 In those days we had no full knowledge of the situation.
 We were confined to piecemeal information and distorted proportions everywhere.
 Personally, I was probably privileged in getting a more complete view than others.
 Not only because as an observer outside the battle but on the battlefield I could take a detached view.
 Particularly because I actually took active part very soon in the events and shaped them.
 My role in the drama which had started was not so much to do things as to see to it that nothing happened, ie, nothing of what we feared could be the fate of Patras.
 It was a preventive task in the extreme.